 Juice ½ lemon or about 1-2 tablespoons.

-Warm over medium heat.
+Warm over medium heat and add:

-Add shallots and stir for 30 seconds.
+- Diced hallots and stir for 30 seconds.

-Add shiitakes and sauté for 2 minutes.
+- Sliced shiitakes and sauté for 2 minutes.

-Add kale, stirring occasionally for 5 minutes.
+- Chopped kale, stirring occasionally for 5 minutes.

-Add 1-2 tablespoons fresh lemon juice.
+Add 1-2 tablespoons of fresh lemon juice.

 Continue cooking until soft and delicious.